okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/before-you-begin/openidconnect/prep.md

    * A single page app (SPA) is a web application that is contained on a single web page.
 All code is retrieved when the page is loaded initially - the page doesn't reload or refresh.
 A SPA application cannot keep running on a server.
 -->

-1. Have your application developed and tested - with a front-end (e.g. JavaScript/HTML) and back-end (e.g. middleware, database software) stack, with services available through APIs and accepting HTTP connections.
+1. Have your application developed and tested - with a front-end (for example, JavaScript and HTML) and back-end (for example, middleware and database software) stack, with services available through APIs and accepting HTTP connections.
+1. Based on the [type of application you have built](/docs/concepts/auth-overview/#what-kind-of-client-are-you-building), determine the correct [OAuth 2.0 flow](/docs/concepts/auth-overview/#recommended-flow-by-application-type) that is required below the OIDC identity layer.
+For OIN app integrations, the OAuth 2.0 flow must be either Web (server side) or a Single Page Application (SPA).
 1. Determine the login redirect URIs on your system.
 A redirect URI is where Okta sends the authentication response and ID token during the sign-in flow.
 You can specify more than one URI if required.
 1. Your application must support automatic credential rotation.
 For more information, see the `/keys` section in the [OpenID Connect & OAuth 2.0 API reference](/docs/reference/api/oidc/#key-rotation).
-1. Your application must support refresh tokens.

 <!-- [ian 2020.02.25] the following steps are unnecessary if we only support web applications in the OIN
 1. If your integration is a web or native application, decide whether or not to use refresh tokens.